-Key Aims and Priorities for 2024/25 Contribution towards National, regional and Local Priorities for Learning and Skills College Strategic Aim Timescale Ensure over 90% of students achieve a relevant and sustained positive destination in 2023/24 Enable our students to succeed in their chosen technical or vocational studies, ensuring progression to Higher Education or filling skills gaps within our specialist sectors Economy & Students Jan 2025
+Key Aims and Priorities for 2025/26 Contribution towards National, Regional and Local Priorities for Learning and Skills College Strategic Aim Timescale 1.
+Ensure over 92% of students achieve a relevant and sustained positive destination in 2024/25 Enable our students to succeed in their chosen technical or vocational studies, ensuring progression to Higher Education or filling skills gaps within our specialist sectors.
+Destination data to include analysis of industry sector and occupation, cross- referenced to the LSIP.
+Economy & Students Jan 2026